-UFO Hunter Spots ‘Face Of Jesus’ On Mars — Turin Shroud Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim
+UFO Hunter Spots ‘Face Of Jesus’ On Mars: Turin Shroud-Like Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim

 — Azmera Nichole (@azmeranic) January 5, 2017

-Waring’s latest bizarre discovery on Mars, according to UFO hunters, supports the claim that there are close cultural, historical and biological links between human civilization and ancient humanoid civilization on Mars.
+Waring’s latest bizarre discovery on Mars, according to UFO hunters, supports the claim that there are close cultural, historical, and biological links between human civilization and the ancient humanoid civilization on Mars.
 The presence of an alien Turn Shroud sculpture on Mars implies that ancient Mars aliens had worshiped a Martian version of Jesus millions of years before Christianity emerged on Earth.

 Alien hunters claim that Mars hosted thriving humanoid civilizations hundreds of thousands or millions of years ago.
-But the civilizations were wiped out in a series of thermonuclear device explosions set off by technologically advanced but warlike alien species.
+But the civilizations were wiped out in a series of thermonuclear explosions set off by a technologically advanced but warlike alien species.

 A small group of Martians escaped the nuclear holocaust and arrived in UFOs as settlers on Earth, according to UFO hunters.
-The group of Martian setters became the ancestors of the human race.
+The group of Martian settlers became the ancestors of the human race.

-The close historical, cultural and biological relationship between ancient Martians and Earthlings explains why alien researchers often stumble upon material remains of ancient civilization that bear uncanny resemblance to those produced by human civilizations, UFO hunters claim.
+The close historical, cultural, and biological relationship between ancient Martians and Earthlings explains why alien researchers often stumble upon the material remains of an ancient civilization that bear an uncanny resemblance to those produced by human civilizations, UFO hunters claim.

 But, according to UFO researchers, a tiny race of Martians also survived the nuclear holocaust on Mars.
 Waring ascribes the latest artwork discoveries on Mars to the alleged tiny alien race he claims are only about a few inches tall.